tunguyenn99/dagster-dlthub-snowflake/README.md

 # 📊 Dagster-MongoDB-Snowflake Pipeline

-> This project builds an ETL pipeline using **Dagster** and **DLT**, connecting MongoDB (Atlas) to Snowflake to support data analysis tasks such as clustering, classification, and regression.
+> This project builds an ETL pipeline using **Dagster** and **DLT**, connecting MongoDB (Atlas) to Snowflake to support data analysis tasks such as clustering, clustering, and regression.

 ---